 Major initiatives taken by the Government to promote Arunachal Pradesh as an investment destination are:

-- Merchandise exports from the state reached Rs.
-15 crore (US$ 1.80 million) in FY25 (until February 2025).
-Engineering goods, tobacco & spices and gems and jewellery were the most exported items from the state.
+- Merchandise export from the state reached Rs.
+17 crore (US$ 1.93 million) in FY25.
+Engineering goods, fruits and vegetables, and tea were the most exported items from the state.
+Engineering goods, fruits and vegetables, and tea were the most exported items from the state.

 - In March 2024, the Prime Minister Mr. Narendra Modi, laid the foundation stone for the 2,880 MW Dibang multipurpose Hydropower project of NHPC limited.
 The project is in the lower Dibang valley district of Arunachal Pradesh, and the foundation stone laying ceremony took place during the Viksit Bharat Viksit Northeast program in Itanagar, Arunachal Pradesh.